melissabreynolds/personalsite/cv.md

 ### Book Manuscript

-_How To: Medicine, Science, and Renaissance Readers in an Everyday Information Revolution_ (in preparation)
+_How To Make an Information Revolution: Reading Medicine and Science in England_ (in preparation)

 ### Peer-Reviewed Articles